 The key responsibilities of the position are itemized below, in logical order, as much as possible:

 Researches and proposes to the Board of Directors a selection of plays for their consideration and adoption.
 Plays proposed must consider the size of the venue (cast size), community standards, and what plays appeal to our audience.
 The Board determines which play will be produced.

 Canvasses for interest of potential directors and selects the candidate who, in the PM's opinion, can bring the production to fruition.

-In consulation with the Director and Technical Director, strikes a budget for Board approval.
+In consultation with the Director and Technical Director, strikes a budget for Board approval.

 Arranges for license with play distributor, pays appropriate royalties and purchases sufficient scripts for cast and crew.

 In conjunction with the Director, sets the audition dates and arranges for appropriate advertising through the Marketing Manager.
 The PM books appropriate space to conduct the auditions.

 Based on the needs of the production, the PM secures the following key personnel for the show: Technical Director, Marketing Manager, Front of House Manager, Costumer, Props and Stage Manager, Music Director.
 (The managers for Front of House, Marketing and Technical Director (lights, sound, set construction) are established roles within VCT.)
 Each of these key personnel canvas the membership, family, and friends to fill the personnel requirements of their department as they deem appropriate.

 In conjunction with the Director, develops and communicates the rehearsal schedule, technical rehearsal schedule and performance dates to the Board, cast and crew, and provides updates as necessary.

 Books appropriate space for rehearsals.